exhibitionist-digital/e-waste-pipeline/README.md

 Modified img2img, tailored for transforming 3D renders with Stable Diffusion.

+Keep it simple - written in a way thats easy to modify and hack for your own purposes.

 ### How to use

 - Clone repo, put source animation frames (png) in `./in`